MZBarakat/seng637-a2-group9/README.md

 ## Important Note:

-The exported runnable jar file for eclipse import is in the jar folder.
+The exported runnable jar file from eclipse including the external jars used is in the jar folder.